How do I need to prepare the wall before I install Aspect?

 Do I need to paint my wall the color of the tiles before installing the Glass Aspect to prevent the color of the wall from showing through the seams?

 Careful layout and tile application can still sometimes leave gaps between the tiles.
 To hide any gaps, we recommend using a primer tinted with the color of your tiles on the wall to which the tiles are applied, before starting.
 Your local paint store can mix this for you.

 Can Aspect be exposed to humidity and/or water?

 Yes.
-To ensure years of enjoyment of your Aspect installation, and for installations near sinks or tubs, the substrate to which Aspect is applied must be primed with an oil-based primer to seal it – ensuring a stable substrate.
+To ensure years of enjoyment of your Aspect installation, and for installations near sinks or tubs, the substrate to which Aspect is applied must be primed with a primer such as Zinsser® or KILZ® (or similar products) to seal it, ensuring a stable substrate.
 Aspect is impervious to water but substrates such as drywall or plywood are not.